Trahiega/the-dukes-game/docs/Session Notes/Session-017.md

 		- tent
 		- 7 days of rations
 		- cart or wagon
-		- potions of healing (from the Temple of Selune)
+		- potions of healing (from the Temple of Selûne)
-		- Alchemists supplies cost 50g (dont have proficiency in the tool)
+		- Alchemists supplies cost 50g (don't have proficiency in the tool)
 		- feed for the mule/horse we do still have.
 - Jurgen has gone to join the war